symfony/symfony-docs/reference/forms/types/percent.rst

 **type**: ``integer`` **default**: ``0``

-By default, the input numbers are are rounded.
+By default, the input numbers are rounded.
 To allow for more decimal places, use this option.

 Inherited Options